richards199999/Thinking-Claude/README.md

 - **Improved Organization**: Manage long conversations more effectively
 - **Quality Control**: Benefit from built-in verification steps

+## GPT-4o Version

+⭐The new GPT-4o version is now available!⭐

+- The Thinking-GPT4o, based on slight modifications to the Claude version, is now available on the OpenAI GPT store.
+- It outperforms the GPT-o1-mini model in tests.
+- For usage instructions, visit the [Thinking-GPT4o repository](https://github.com/ouyangyipeng/Thinking-GPT4o).

 ## Contributing

 Contributions are welcome!
 Feel free to: